Learning Efficient Coding of Natural Images with Maximum Manifold Capacity Representations: Introduction

 \section{Introduction}

-Biological visual systems learn complex representations of the world that support a wide range of cognitive behaviors without using a large number of labelled examples.
+Biological visual systems learn complex representations of the world that support a wide range of cognitive behaviors, without relying on a large number of labelled examples.
 The efficient coding hypothesis \citep{barlow1961possible, simoncelli2001natural} suggests that this is accomplished by adapting the sensory representation to the statistics of the input signal, so as to reduce redundancy or dimensionality.
 Visual signals have several clear sources of redundancy.
 They evolve slowly in time, since temporally adjacent inputs typically correspond to different views of the same scene, which in turn are usually more similar than views of distinct scenes.
 Moreover, the variations within individual scenes often correspond to variations in a small number of parameters, such as those controlling viewing and lighting conditions, and are thus inherently low dimensional.
-Many previous results have demonstrated how the computations of neural circuits can be seen as matched to such structures in naturalistic environments \citep{simoncelli2001natural, schwartz2001natural, laughlin1981simple, kriegeskorte2013representational, chung2021neural, fairhall2001efficiency}.
-Studies in various modalities have identified geometric structures in neural data that are associated with behavioral tasks \citep{bernardi2020geometry, dicarlo2007untangling, henaff2021primary, gallego2017neural, nieh2021geometry}, and explored metrics for quantifying these representation geometries.
+Many previous results have demonstrated how the computations of neural circuits can be seen as matched to such structures in naturalistic environments \citep{laughlin1981simple, fairhall2001efficiency, simoncelli2001natural, chung2021neural} Studies in various modalities have identified geometric structures in neural data that are associated with behavioral tasks \citep{bernardi2020geometry, dicarlo2007untangling, henaff2021primary, gallego2017neural, nieh2021geometry}, and explored metrics for quantifying these structures.

-Recently, a new theory which connects the geometry (size and dimensionality) of neural representations to the linear decoding capacity of those neural manifolds has been introduced ("Manifold capacity theory" hereafter) \citep{chung2018classification}.
-This theory has been used to evaluate neural representations from biological and artificial neural networks across modalities \citep{chung2021neural}.
-However, these geometrical approaches have remained largely descriptive as a way of evaluating neural data and understanding brain functions, and its constructive usage as a design principle for building model representations has been under explored.
-Motivated by these observations, we seek to learn a function that represents different views of the same scene with manifolds that are both compact and low-dimensional while simultaneously maximizing the separation between manifolds representing distinct scenes.
+The recent development of ``manifold capacity theory'' provides a more explicit connection between the geometry (size and dimensionality) of neural representations and their coding capacity \citep{chung2018classification}.
+This theory has been used to evaluate efficiency of biological and artificial neural networks across modalities \citep{chung2021neural, dapello2021neural, stephenson2019untangling, mamou2020emergence}.
+However, usage as a design principle for building model representations has not been explored.